CORPORATE RELOCATION

 Business relocation is the process by which a company moves part or all of its operations to another geographical area.
 There are three types of relocation: local, national, and international, but not all are total.
 In fact, only some divisions or employees may be relocated to a different location.

-Commons reasons may be the desire to expand into a different market, access to available local talent, fiscal advantages, etc. Ascot International can help you all along the way with its corporate relocation services.
+Commons reasons may be the desire to expand into a different market, access to available local talent, fiscal advantages, etc. Ascot International can help you all along the way with its corporate relocation consultants.

 As we have seen, the benefits of relocating a business cover various regions, including operations.
 Key advantages include: